tankh99/tp/docs/DeveloperGuide.md

 ### Appointment
 #### Implementation
 ##### Appointment Classes
-Appointment is a new feature that was added to the app.
+Appointment is a new feature added to the app.
 It is a new entity that is related to a `Patient`.
 An `Appointment` object has the following attributes:
 - Appointment ID
 - Appointment Date Time
 - Patient ID